How to print a picture or attachment sent in e-mail

 - Open the image and copy the image into the clipboard.
 Often right-clicking with your mouse on the image and selecting Copy is the easiest method of doing this.
 You may also be able to select the image and press Ctrl + C on the keyboard to copy the image.

 - Switch back to the word processor and paste the image into the document.
-To do this right-click your mouse on the image and selecting Paste or clicking Edit in the program's top menu bar and selecting Paste usually.
+To do this, right-click your mouse on the image and select Paste, or click Edit in the program's top menu bar and select Paste usually.
 You may also be able to press Ctrl + V on the keyboard to paste the image.

 - Repeat the above steps for each of the images you want to print.
 Also, you can resize the images in the word processor, but keep in mind that this can distort the image.
 See our steps in resizing an image for other ways to resize an image.